OlivierSohn/hamazed/BACKLOG.md

 ## Delta rendering

+- use this data structure:
+data RenderContext = RenderContext {
+    renderContextBuffer :: IOArray Int BufferCell
+  , renderContextCurrentPosition :: RenderState
+}

+mkRenderContext :: Width -> Height -> RenderContext

+- investigate what happends exactly on console size change.
-- resize buffer and do not draw on change of console size
+(resize buffer and do not draw on change of console size?)

 - make a package for Delta rendering:
   - review function names